-Visitors will be able to climb into the meditation platform located at the center of the merkabah.
-Ideally, we would like to stand the project from on a point.
-Tier 2 funding would make this feasible while also adding a mediation platform in the middle of the merkabah.
-At full height, the project on its point would stand 27ft tall.
+Ideally, we would like to stand the project on a point.
+Second Phase funding would make this feasible while also adding a mediation platform in the middle of the merkabah.
+At full height, the project on its point would stand over 40ft tall.

 Footprint: 18.4ft x 18.4ft at base

 Electrical Draw: 2,000watts

 Weight: 2,500 lbs